codefellows/setup-guide/code-301/1-database.md

 sudo service mongod start
 ```

-**On Ubuntu Linux**, mongo will now automatically restart on every reboot.
+**On Ubuntu Linux**, MongoDB will now automatically restart on every reboot.

 ## Validate that clients can connect